Read Smith’s plans for the fall 2021 semester.

 M.A., B.A., California State University, Los Angeles

-In the classroom, she often incorporates animal histories into human-centered narratives to expand how we understand the human experience and provide an alternative approach to the study of American history.
-She also aims to spark students’ curiosities about interspecies relationships outside the classroom.
-Students in her courses may expect to explore legacies of slavery, emancipation and white supremacy.
-Tarankow maintains an interest in scholarship associated with the transdisciplinary field of animal studies.
+In the classroom, she often incorporates animal histories into human-centered narratives to enrich our understanding of the human experience and provide an alternative approach to the study of American history.
+She also aims to spark students’ curiosities about their relationships with and ideas about animals beyond the classroom.
 She has received writing and research support from the Animals and Society Institute and the Culture and Animals Foundation.
 Past courses taught at Smith include Animals in America and The Civil War and Reconstruction.
 Future courses (2020–21) include Teaching U.S. History and The United States since 1877.